Darren Helm: Detroit Red Wings (2007–2021)

 On June 19, 2012, Helm signed a four-year, $8.5 million contract extension with the Detroit Red Wings.

-During the Red Wings 2012-13 training camp, Helm was diagnosed with a chronic back condition that forced him to miss all but one game in the 2012-13 season and much of the first half of the 2013-14 season.
+During the Red Wings 2012-13 training camp, Helm was diagnosed with a chronic back condition that forced him to miss all but one game in the 2012–13 season and much of the first half of the 2013–14 season.

 On March 29, 2014, Helm recorded his first career hat-trick in a game against the Toronto Maple Leafs.

 On July 1, 2016, Helm signed a five-year, $19.25 million contract extension with the Red Wings.
 Helm spent 14 years with the Red Wings, appearing in 744 regular-season games and recording 112 goals and 139 assists.
 His 744 regular season games with Detroit ranks 17th overall in the history of the franchise.
 He said he had "mixed emotions" about leaving Detroit, as he had "been here for a long time.
 I've raised a family here."
 Helm was also the last remaining member of Detroit's 2008 Stanley Cup Championship team.

-Colorado Avalanche (2021-23)
+Colorado Avalanche (2021–2023)

 On July 29, 2021, the Colorado Avalanche signed Helm to a one-year, $1 million contract for the season.
 After recording 7 goals and 8 assists through 68 regular season games in a fourth-line role with the Avalanche, the team entered the 2022 Stanley Cup playoffs with the second-best record in the league, but also a recent history of faltering in the second round of the playoffs.
 After sweeping the Nashville Predators, the Avalanche faced the St. Louis Blues in the second round.
-In Game 6 of the second round, with the game tied and seemingly heading to overtime, Helm scored a goal with 5.6 seconds left in regulation to send the Avalanche to the Western Conference Final for the first time since 2002.
-The Avalanche defeated the Edmonton Oilers in the conference finals to advance to the Stanley Cup Finals, the third Finals appearance of Helm's career.
-The Avalanche went on to defeat the Tampa Bay Lightning in six games, Helm's second Cup win.
+In game six of the second round, with the game tied and seemingly heading to overtime, Helm scored a goal with 5.6 seconds left in regulation to send the Avalanche to the Western Conference Final for the first time since 2002.
+The Avalanche defeated the Edmonton Oilers in the conference finals to advance to the Stanley Cup Final, the third Finals appearance of Helm's career.
+The Avalanche went on to defeat the two-time defending champion Tampa Bay Lightning in six games, Helm's second Cup win.

 On July 13, 2022, Helm was re-signed by the Avalanche to a one-year, $1.25 million contract extension for the season.

 On July 5, 2023, Helm retired from playing professional hockey after missing most of the season due to injury.